 Soon after buying the Estate, Lord Strathcona built Glencoe House, a large imposing mansion, which was later to become a hospital in the 1950’s, this continued until 2008, when Glencoe House closed its doors as a hospital for the elderly.
 In 1935, the Strathcona family sold most of the estate to a number of buyers, retaining a portion for themselves.
 In 2001 the last remaining part of the Glencoe Estate was put up for sale by the descendants of Lord Strathcona.
 The land comprised of about 130 acres, including the largest stretch of the River Coe; a half share of the historic Eilean Munde (traditional burial place of the McDonalds of Glencoe); The ruined Old Mill of Glencoe; the Crofters Common Grazings; the last remaining Ancient Woodlands of Glencoe; Fishing rights on Loch Triachtan; plus 8 miles of Salmon netting rights on Loch Leven.

 Owing to the historic nature of the land, the sale generated much interest, and was complex.
 Alistair MacDonald, a descendant of the McDonalds of Glencoe, realized that the only way to save this land was by raising private funds, as government support was highly unlikely.
 At the eleventh hour, Alistair secured the sum of £105,000 from family & friends by way of unsecured loans, and after careful consideration by the sellers, his bid was accepted; he immediately formed The Glencoe Heritage Trust, who own the land.
-A worldwide appeal was immediately set up to repay the six donors, and to date £19,500 is required to ensure that these historic lands never come up for sale again.
+A worldwide appeal was immediately set up to repay the six donors to ensure that these historic lands never come up for sale again.

 For more information on how you can help please browse our website or write to: